Bader back in swing, slam in 10th carries Cards past Rockies - WHIZ News

 Pinch-hitter José Rondón lined a tying single with two outs in the ninth for the Cardinals, and Yadier Molina hit a go-ahead single in the 10th.

+“You know, grit is an amazing attribute in individuals and in teams,” Shildt added.
+“It’s something this organization has had in its players and in the people that get the blessing to coach and manage them.
+It’s just, ‘Fight your tail off.’
+That’s what we did tonight.”
+That scrappy, determined approach is part of the Cardinals’ mindset, Rondón said.

+“Even though we fall behind with two strikes, we’re still an offense that can put the ball in play and get the job done,” he said through an interpreter.
+“It felt really good to contribute to the team (in that situation) and it’s something I’m never going to forget.”

-Molina, who hit a two-run homer in the second inning, had an RBI single with two outs in the 10th off Yency Almonte (2-1) that scored the automatic runner.
+Molina, who hit a two-run homer in the second inning, had an RBI single with two strikes and two outs in the 10th off Yency Almonte (2-1) that scored the automatic runner.

 Alex Reyes (5-2) worked two scoreless innings.